phetsims/geometric-optics/doc/model.md

 For the lens, magnitude of the focal length is given by the _lens-maker's equation_, _f = R/(2(1-n))_.
 For the mirror, magnitude of the focal length is determined by the paraxial approximation, given by _f = R/2_.
 As for the sign, the focal length _f_ is positive for converging optics (convex lens, concave mirror) and negative for diverging optics (concave lens, convex mirror).

+A lens has two focal points (F) and two 2F points, while a mirror only has one surface, and therefore only one F point and one 2F point.
+This difference is correctly reflected in the view for this simulation.
+But as a simplifying generalize, the model has two F points and two 2F points for both types of optics (lens and mirror).
+More specifically for this simulation:
+* For a lens, F and 2F points appear on both sides of the lens.
+* For a concave mirror, F and 2F appear to the _left_ of the mirror.
+* For a convex mirror, F and 2F appear to the _right_ of the mirror.
+* For a flat mirror, F and 2F are at infinity, so are not visible in the simulation.

 ## Object

 The position of the object is constrained such that it is always to the left of the optic.